RU

 • Good aesthetic properties – you can choose a solution that remains invisible;

-• Possibility of re-installation — old, darkened fillings can be removed and replaced with new ones, usually a simple procedure with minimal discomfort for the patient.
+• Possibility of reinstallation – old, darkened fillings can be removed and replaced with new ones.
+In most cases, this is a simple procedure with minimal discomfort for the patient.

-The process of installing a filling consists of several stages:
+The placement of a filling is a process that consists of several stages:

-1. Diagnosis: The dentist examines the patient’s oral cavity, identifies teeth affected by caries and pulpitis, and evaluates the extent of the problem.
-In complex cases, X-rays may be taken to assess the state of the teeth and jaw.
-Based on the examination, the dentist decides if filling is appropriate.
+1. The dentist begins with a diagnosis.
+He examines the patient's oral cavity, identifying teeth affected by caries or pulpitis, and assessing the extent of the problem.
+In complex cases, X-rays are used (either a panoramic image or a focused shot of a specific area) to understand the condition of the patient's dentition.
+Based on the examination results, the dentist decides whether filling is appropriate.

-2. Anesthesia: Filling placement itself is painless, but removing the damaged tooth tissue may cause discomfort, especially if caries has penetrated deeper than the enamel.
-Local anesthesia is typically used, and in some cases, a gel may be applied if the procedure is minor.
+2. The next step is anesthesia.
+Installing the filling itself is painless, but removing the damaged tooth tissue may cause discomfort, especially if caries has penetrated beyond the enamel.
+Local anesthesia is typically used in such cases.
+For minor treatments that don't take much time, the dentist may apply a special gel to the tooth surface.

-3. Preparation: After anesthesia takes effect, the dentist uses a drill to remove the damaged tissue and shape the cavity for the filling.
+3. Once the anesthesia takes effect, the dentist uses a drill to remove the damaged tissue and shape the cavity for the filling.
 The degree of preparation depends on the severity of the problem.
-The tooth must be completely cleaned of infected tissue to prevent further decay.
+All infected tissues must be completely removed to prevent further decay.
+If pulpitis is present, the root canals also need cleaning.

-5. Final Touches: The dentist checks how the teeth come together and polishes the surface.
+5. Finally, the dentist checks how the teeth contact each other and polishes the surface.
 This not only improves aesthetics but also reduces plaque accumulation.

-It is recommended to avoid eating for 2-3 hours after filling placement to allow the material to harden completely.
+It is recommended to avoid eating for 2-3 hours after filling placement.
+This is necessary because the filling material needs time to fully harden.
 Also, if anesthesia was used, residual numbness might prevent you from feeling if you've accidentally bitten your lip or cheek.

 Dental Fillings - 5

-• Oral hygiene — improper cleaning accelerates wear, even for the most durable fillings.
+• Quality of oral hygiene – inadequate or improper brushing accelerates wear even of the most durable fillings;

-• Regular dental visits — it is recommended to visit a dentist every six months for preventive check-ups to detect any issues early.
+• Frequency of dental visits — it is recommended to visit a dentist every six months for preventive check-ups to detect any issues early.

 Dental Fillings - 6